fiveruns/data_fabric/README.txt

-shard - a library for database sharding with ActiveRecord
+data_fabric - flexible database connection switching for ActiveRecord

 What?

+We needed two features to scale our mysql database: application-level sharding and master/slave replication.
-Sharding is the process of splitting a dataset across many independent databases in order to scale a system.
+Sharding is the process of splitting a dataset across many independent databases.
 This often happens based on geographical region (e.g. craigslist) or category (e.g. ebay).

-Why?

-When you have a site which requires heavy database usage and lots of customers, a central database will eventually become the bottleneck, no matter how well tuned.
-Or if you prefer Rails's common design by acronym: DPAYEIOB - don't put all your eggs in one basket.  :-)
+Replication provides a near-real-time copy of a database which can be used for fault tolerance and to reduce load on the master node.
+Combined, you get a scalable database solution which does not require huge hardware to scale to huge volumes.
+Or: DPAYEIOB - don't put all your eggs in one basket.  :-)

 How?

-A shard is an individual database.
-A shard group is a set of databases which contain the same type of data.

-An ActiveRecord model is marked as "sharded" within a group which means that all access to the model will use a connection to a particular shard within the group:
+You need to describe the topology for your database infrastructure in your model(s).
+As with ActiveRecord normally, different models can use different topologies.

-class MyModel < ActiveRecord::Base
+class MyHugeVolumeOfDataModel < ActiveRecord::Base
-  shard_by :city
+  connection_topology :replicated => true, :shard_by => :city
 end

+There are four supported modes of operation, depending on the options given to the connection_topology method.
+The plugin will look for connections in your config/database.yml with the following convention:

+No connection topology:
+#{environment} - this is the default, as with ActiveRecord, e.g. "production"

+connection_topology :replicated => true
+#{environment}_#{role} - no sharding, just replication, where role is "master" or "slave", e.g. "production_master"

+connection_topology :shard_by => :city
+#{group}_#{shard}_#{environment} - sharding, no replication, e.g. "city_austin_production"

+connection_topology :replicated => true, :shard_by => :city
+#{group}_#{shard}_#{environment}_#{role} - sharding with replication, e.g. "city_austin_production_master"

+When marked as replicated, all write and transactional operations for the model go to the master, whereas read operations go to the slave.

+Since sharding is an application-level concern, your application must set the shard to use based on the current request or environment.
 The current shard for a group is set on a thread local variable.
-You can set the shard in an ActionController begin_filter based on the user as follows:
+For example, you can set the shard in an ActionController begin_filter based on the user as follows:

 class ApplicationController < ActionController::Base
 	begin_filter :select_shard

 	private
 	def select_shard
-		Shard.activate(:city, @current_user.city)
+		DataFabric.activate_shard(:city, @current_user.city)
 	end
 end

-This assumes you have a shard group "city" based on the user's associated city.
-The connection to the specific shard is pulled from the set of ActiveRecord connections by establishing a connection to "#{group}_#{shard}_#{environment}" so it might look for something like "city_austin_development" in your config/database.yml.
+Thanks to...

+Rick Olsen - for the Masochism plugin, which I borrowed heavily from to bend AR's connection handling to my will Bradley Taylor - for the advice to shard

 Who?